ISA-Principles/isa-principles.org/non-principles.md

 ## Non-Principles

 * ISA defines the technical aspects of modules.
-How the system is split into modules is beyond this website.
+How the system is split into modules is beyond the scope of this website.
 [Domain-driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and
   [Bounded Context](https://en.wikipedia.org/wiki/Domain-driven_design#Bounded_context)